Workplace, personal and stakeholder pensions

 Automatic enrolment - Latest

-Starting with the largest employers first, from October 2012 onwards, employers will be required to automatically enrol eligible workers into a qualifying pension scheme, if they are not already in one.
-Both workers and employers will pay into the pension, and the Government will also contribute in the form of tax relief.
+Starting with the largest employers first, since October 2012 employers are required to automatically enrol eligible workers into a qualifying pension scheme, if they are not already in one.
+Both workers and employers pay into the pension, and the Government also contributes in the form of tax relief.
 Medium and small employers will follow in stages over the next several years.

-Automatic enrolment will help address the issues that prevent people from saving into a pension scheme, such as:
+Automatic enrolment helps to address the issues that prevent people from saving into a pension scheme, such as:

 - pensions saving being complicated and confusing;